 It would seem that such differences could be dismissed as unnecessary and transient nuances that have little to do with the humdrum needs.
 However, the mere fact of their existence shows that even the most mundane contents of consciousness has a shade approximate.
 Even the most carefully formulated philosophical or mathematical concepts, which in our opinion have no other content, than we think, in fact, are endowed with a broader meaning than we suppose.
 This is a psychic phenomenon, and as a result it is not fully understandable.
 Even the mere numbers used in the simple math represent a little more than we think.
 They have also the mythological meaning (and the Pythagoreans worshiped them), and we certainly do not think about it by adding or multiplying them.

 Shortly speaking, every single thing that is available in our conscious thought has its associative matching in the psychic.
 Associations, which are corresponding to concepts, may be more or less bright (in accordance with the importance of this concept for our individuality, or in conjunction with other ideas and even our subconscious complexes) and can change the “usual” meaning of the concept.
 As a result, this meaning changes considerably from time to time.

-In dreams we see these concepts in full, together with associations and their unconscious, which we may reject in the daily consciousness of rationalization.
-For consciousness convenience and successful (more or less) communication between people, we have to inevitably sacrifice many shades of used concepts.
-Naturally, this may be forgotten and not taken into account and the result of this is frequent misunderstanding, violations of human communication.
+In dreams, we see these concepts in full, together with associations and their unconscious, which we may reject in the daily consciousness of rationalization.
+For consciousness convenience and successful (more or less) communication between people, we have to sacrifice many shades of used concepts inevitably.
+Naturally, this may be forgotten and not taken into account, and the result of this is frequent misunderstanding, violations of human communication.